Omar27522/Projects/labels/current/README.md

 1. Download the latest version (.zip file) from the GitHub repository
 2. Delete any existing local version
 3. Extract the new version to the same directory on your machine
+4. Install dependencies: `pip install -r assets/dependencies/requirements.txt`
-4. Run `main.pyw` to start the application
+5. Run `main.pyw` to start the application

 ## Dependencies